-District Strategy SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: Promote healthy lifestyles, especially routine daily exercise The spatial strategy may not help to reduce health inequalities but at the strategic level of this spatial strategy, it is difficult to see where there is an opportunity to address health inequalities.
+District Strategy SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: especially routine daily exercise strategy, it is difficult to see where there is an opportunity to address health inequalities.
 Other policies, such as the place-based policies, within the Core Strategy should help to address health inequalities, such as improving the quality of jobs and improving skills in the less affluent wards in the district.
-Objective 3: Meet identified needs for sufficient, high quality and affordable housing Help make suitable housing available and affordable for everyone + + + Affordability differs across the district.
+Meet s identified h needs for a sufficient, a Help make suitable housing available and affordable for everyone + + + Affordability differs across the district.
 Development of the Spatial Strategy is explained in paras 1.17-1.24 which briefly sets out the context for the level of development proposed.
 A fuller explanation (with links to the relevant evidence) will be set out in a supporting Information Paper.
 Urban capacity studies in Bath have identified how much housing can be provided on brownfield land within the city and this has informed the housing growth number of 6,100 for Bath. n/a Policy CP9 sets out the strategy for developing affordable housing for the district.
-This is underpinned by a Viability Study (see paras 6.71 - 6.72).
-As a lower amount of housing growth is proposed in this district strategy, compared with the previous housing growth options
+This is underpinned by a Viability Study (see paras $6.71 - 6.72$).
+As a lower amount of housing growth is proposed in this district strategy, compared with the previous housing growth options considered for the district strategy, less affordable housing could be delivered by this strategy compared to the previous options, however, this strategy is based on an evidence base predicting need